 Before baby can be delivered, your cervix has to thin out and open up, and as that happens, the mucus plug—a thick, mucus-like membrane that’s been blocking bacteria from entering your uterus—is pushed out.
 The mucus plug could come out all at once or little by little like a thick discharge.

 When your mucus plug is expelled, some of the surrounding blood vessels may burst, leading to slightly bloody discharge.
 Sometimes called the “ bloody show,” this discharge occurs when labor is anywhere from minutes to up to two weeks away, Schweizer says.
 If you picture the size of a quarter, it’s normal to see about 50 cents worth of blood, he adds.
 If the bleeding is as heavy as a period, let your doctor know right away.

 Rupturing of the amniotic sac (aka water breaking)

-False labor pains are easy to confuse with the real labor contractions, but they do have some distinct characteristics.
+False labor pains (aka Braxton Hicks) can sometimes be confused with real labor contractions, but they do have some distinct characteristics.
 If the contractions are irregular, centered in your lower abdomen or don't worsen over time, it might be a false alarm.
 Try changing position or walking around—does the pain recede a little?
 If it does, it’s probably not the real thing.
 Another sign it’s not yet time?
 If you can speak normally during the contractions.
 “Significant labor contractions are painful to the point where patients can’t talk through them,” Schweizer says.
-True contractions are regular, have an obvious increase and decrease during fetal activity, and are centered in your pelvic area.
+True contractions are also regular, have an obvious increase and decrease during fetal activity, and are centered in your pelvic area.
 If the contractions are coming on every five minutes or closer and each lasting more than 45 seconds, prepare yourself—labor is starting!
 Don't spend too much time analyzing, though: If you think you're in the early stages of labor, pick up the phone and call your doctor.